alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 because there are tons of arguments why it can't happen.
 There are also tons of arguments why it can happen.
 This exercise is about putting more effort into the latter, and seeing how hard it is to say "no" to all of them.
-This helps you focus in on the counterarguments that are actually important.
+This helps you focus on the arguments that are actually important.

 Let me take a shot at it.
 If AGI is possible soon, how might that happen?
 Well, it would require not needing many more new ideas.
 It would likely be based on scaling existing models, because I don't think there's much time for the field to do a full-scale paradigm shift.
-And, it's going to need lots of funding, because it's based on scaling, and scaling needs funding.
+And, it's going to need lots of funding, because it needs to be based on scaling, and scaling needs funding.

 Perhaps someone develops an app or tool, using a model of GPT-3's size or larger, that's a huge productivity multiplier.
 Imagine the first computers,